masudpervez27/masudpervez27.github.io/_posts/2024-10-24-build-website-using-jekyll.md

 teaser: /assets/images/headers/2023-02-05-blog-portfolio-with-mm-header.jpg
 ---

-# How to Create a Website Using the Jekyll Minimalist Theme and Host It on GitHub Pages for Free

 Creating a website has never been easier, especially with tools like Jekyll and GitHub Pages.
 In this post, I'll walk you through the steps to build a stunning website using the Jekyll Minimalist theme and host it for free on GitHub Pages.
 Recently, I built my own portfolio website using this method, and I was astonished by the final result—it's sleek, functional, and a great showcase of my work!

 ## Why Jekyll and GitHub Pages?